 Judith trained as a musician at the Guildhall School of Music and Drama going on to play with the LSO, English National Opera and CLS.
-Judith went on to train to be an Alexander teacher with Mr Macdonald and Shoshanna Kaminitz.
+Judith went on to train to be an Alexander teacher with Mr Macdonald and Shoshanna Kaminitz qualifying in 1989.

-Judith is now one of the Alexander teachers at the Royal College of Music and at the Junior Royal Academy of Music.
-She is assistant head of training at LCATT (London Centre for Alexander Technique and Training).
+Judith is one of the Alexander team at the Royal College of Music and head of department at the Junior Royal Academy of Music.
+She is also an assistant head of training at LCATT (London Centre for Alexander Technique and Training).

 Judith co-wrote ‘The Alexander Technique for Musicians’ with Peter Buckoke, published by Bloomsbury 2014 and recently co wrote a “Handbook for young musicians” for 11 to 14 year olds.

-Judith also teaches Tai Chi and lives in London with Peter Buckoke and their two sons whom they home educated for 10 years.
+Judith also teaches Yoga and Tai Chi and lives in London with Peter Buckoke and their two sons whom they home educated for 10 years.

 Sue is generally recognised as a pioneer and world expert on teaching the Alexander Technique to children aged 3-11 in a school environment.